 Skip to main content

-In one year, the average annual cost of fuel for a truck rises from 31,600 to 43,000 euros.
-This increase anticipates further price rises in the shopping basket.
+In one year, the average annual fuel cost for a truck will rise from €31,600 to €43,000.
+This increase foreshadows further price rises in the shopping basket.

 Brent